14 Model Predictive Controller

 4) Class Engagement

-You can use MPC controller to control the robot to balance the robot.
+Now you have learned the MPC theory, lets make summarization of the nature of the MPC controller.
 The key thing to implement MPC controller is to have optimal controller to solve the cost function a shown in below.
 Specifically, we use python package cvxpy to minimize the cost function.

 Python Code: